sshtools/pretty/README.md

  * Desktop notifications via either Iterm2 or Kitty protocols.
  * File transfers using SSH, Iterm2 or Kitty protocols (WIP).
  * Tabs or Windowed user interface.

+## Get Pretty

+There are alpha builds available in the [releases](https://github.com/sshtools/pretty/releases) page.

+Once installed, you can get update inside Pretty itself.
+Currently you will need to make sure you select the `Continuous Developer Builds` update channel to get developer updates until the early access or stable version is release..

+Or, just clone this repository and run `mvn exec:java` (you will need Java 25 and Maven installed).

+## Known Issues

+There are a number ...

+ * Scrollback buffer implementation is a bit slow.
+ * Sixel images are not erased when characters drawn over them.
+ * Wide mode switching unreliable.

 ## Goals